 Pro Tip: If you prefer your sweet with a side of salty, up the “pinch of sea salt” this recipe calls for to taste.

 Why We Love It: Spice is a thing that all too rarely makes its way into chocolate treats, and every time it does, it’s delightful.
 This recipe makes the most of that no-fail combination—and tops it off with sea salt and cinnamon.

 Crockpot Hot Chocolate

-The Recipe: Crockpot Hot Chocolate
+The Recipe: Crockpot Hot Chocolate by The Recipe Rebel

-The Hero Ingredient: Half and half thickens this hot chocolate so it’s even richer than it would be if you just used milk.
+The Hero Ingredient: Half-and-half thickens this hot chocolate so it’s even richer than it would be if you just used milk.

 Pro Tip: This recipe tells you to top your hot chocolate with mini marshmallows, but we recommend throwing them in a little earlier.
-So long as you don’t mind a bit of a gooey-delicious mess, they’ll add texture and flavor to your slow-cooker hot chocolate in equal measure.
+So long as you don’t mind a bit of a gooey-delicious mess, they’ll add texture and flavor to your slow cooker hot chocolate in equal measure.